Introduction to the College

 Letters and Science Discovery Courses are exemplary breadth courses, designed to engage and broaden the minds of non-experts.
 Taught by some of the most distinguished faculty members on campus, the L&S Discovery Courses are guaranteed to deliver a high-quality educational experience.

-On the Same Page is a campus-wide program designed to welcome new freshmen and transfer students into the intellectual dialogue that characterizes the Berkeley campus.
+On the Same Page is a campus-wide program designed to welcome new first-year admits and transfer students into the intellectual dialogue that characterizes the Berkeley campus.
 Each year all of the faculty and all new students receive a book (or film or other study object) that provides the focus for discussions, courses, events, and activities in the fall term.

 Undergraduate Research Apprentice Program (URAP) provides opportunities for students to receive course credit by working with faculty and staff researchers on cutting-edge research projects during the academic year.
 Approximately 1,700 students and over 350 faculty members and researchers participate each semester.

-UC Washington Program (UCDC) sends approximately 30 juniors and seniors to Washington, D.C. to intern, research, and take classes every fall and spring semester.
+UC Washington Program (UCDC) sends a cohort of 30 juniors and seniors to Washington, D.C. to intern, research, and take classes every fall and spring semester.
 Cal students from all majors can apply and remain eligible for financial aid.
 While interning three to four days a week, students live and take classes at the UC Washington Center, in the heart of DC.
 During their UCDC semester, students develop professional skills, clarify their future direction, and build important professional networks.

 OURS National Scholarships Office administers the application process for several prestigious external scholarships (such as the Rhodes, Marshall, Truman, and Goldwater scholarships).
 The office provides individualized advising for applicants to these and other nationally competitive scholarships.
 Please note that the National Scholarships Office is not associated with the Office of Financial Aid.